alex-schaaf/klip/README.md

 A simple Python script that reads in a Kindle clippings text file, sorts through the mess and organizes all clippings into per-book markdown files and saves them into author folders.

 ## Usage

+The script just needs the input file and an output folder:

 ```
 $ python klip.py "./clippings.txt" "./Documents/Clippings/"

 100%|███████████████████████████████████████████████| 23/23
 ```

-Will sort everything into the folder structure below:
+This will sort everything into the folder structure below:

 ```
 Clippings